$0 West Virginia Foster Care Quick-Start Checklist

 ESC takes a fundamentally different approach.
 Instead of scoring symptoms, it asks three functional questions:

 Can the infant eat adequately?
 The baby should be able to breastfeed effectively or take at least one ounce of formula per feeding.
 Substance-exposed infants often have difficulty coordinating suck-swallow-breathe patterns, and feeding challenges are one of the earliest signs of withdrawal.
-If the infant can eat adequately, pharmacological intervention is not needed for this domain.
+The clinical team considers this information with the infant's overall condition when deciding whether medication is needed.

 Can the infant sleep undisturbed for at least one hour?
 Sleep disruption is a hallmark of neonatal withdrawal.
 The developing nervous system of a substance-exposed infant is hypersensitive to stimulation, and sleep cycles are fragile.
-If the infant can achieve at least one hour of uninterrupted sleep, the nervous system is regulating well enough without medication.
+Record whether the infant can achieve at least one hour of uninterrupted sleep; this is one of the ESC criteria the clinical team uses when assessing treatment needs.

 Can the infant be consoled within 10 minutes?
 Inconsolable crying is the symptom that most frightens new caregivers.
 Under the ESC model, the standard is not that the baby never cries — it is that you can bring the baby from distressed to calm within 10 minutes using non-pharmacological interventions.
-If you can, medication is not needed.
+The clinical team considers this result with the other criteria when deciding on treatment.

 Non-Pharmacological Care Techniques